AndrewTillott/Next.js/README.md

-# Next.js
+# Bitcoin Price Reader
-Learning Next.js through a tutorial
+A next.js tutorial to pull the price of bitcoin